mmhk30313/info-management-of-xpeed-studio/README.md

     *   api folder should be take placed into drive C: xampp > htdoc or wampp > www
     *   Start your xampp or wampp server
     *   After that clone this app
-    *   Go to the app folder and npm install or yarn
+    *   Go to the app folder and "npm install" or "yarn"
+    *   To run the app, run in terminal "yarn start"/"yarn dev"/"npm start"
     *   It will work properly, inshaAllah

 ## Task Requirements & Details: